-Installing solar panels on your home is one of the most cost-effective and energy efficient home improvement projects out there.
-By making the switch, you’re able to dramatically reduce your carbon footprint and overall emissions, so why stop there?
-There are a handful of other home projects that, in addition to installing solar panels, will help make your house even more eco-friendly.
+A solar panel installation on your home is one of the most cost-effective and energy efficient home improvement projects out there.
+By making the switch, you’re able to dramatically reduce your carbon footprint and overall emissions.
+I even ask here: so why stop there?
+There are a handful of other home projects that, in addition to a solar panel installation that will help make your house even more eco-friendly.

 Here are three of the top home improvement projects to pair with solar panel installation.